 But history contradicts that thesis: as prior waves of technological innovation led to great job displacement, thousands of new and different jobs eventually popped up and offset the losses.
-In the Industrial Revolution, the vast majority of farm jobs were replaced by factory jobs, so that when in 1900, approximately half of all American workers were employed on farms, today that number is just 2 per cent.
-Then, from the middle to later twentieth century, much of the new manufacturing work in the US and other developed nations was either automated—by the introduction of robotics technology to the factory floor—or shipped abroad to the less developed nations.
-But again plentiful new jobs in the service industry emerged.
+In the Industrial Revolution, the vast majority of farm jobs were replaced by factory jobs, so that when in 1900, approximately half of all American workers were employed on farms; today that number is just 2 percent.
+Then, from the middle to later twentieth century, much of the new manufacturing work in the US and other developed nations were either automated—by the introduction of robotics technology to the factory floor—or shipped abroad to the less developed nations.
+But again, plentiful new jobs in the service industry emerged.

 Conceding this point, Martin Ford argues, however, that the current wave of technological innovation will lead to even more severe job displacement than what has occurred in the past.
 In other words, this time is different.
 Fewer new jobs will be created because machines are now able to perform not only many manual tasks as well as humans do, but can also perform some cognitive tasks, and they will be getting better at mimicking human intelligence.
 This is why he predicts that machines will take over many high-level, ‘white collar’ jobs as well as manual ones.